udacity/RoboND-DeepLearning-Project/README.md

 **Important Note 3:**

 Merging multiple `train` or `validation` may be difficult, it is recommended that data choices be determined by what you include in `raw_sim_data/train/run1` with possibly many different runs in the directory.
-You can create a tempory folder in `data/` and store raw run data you don't currently want to use, but that may be useful for later.
+You can create a temporary folder in `data/` and store raw run data you don't currently want to use, but that may be useful for later.
 Choose which `run_x` folders to include in `raw_sim_data/train`, and `raw_sim_data/validation`, then run  `preprocess_ims.py` from within the 'code/' directory to generate your new training and validation sets.

 ## Training, Predicting and Scoring ##